hruday21/Portfolio/Ticketo-Database-using-SQL-main/readme.md

 # World Life Expectancy Analysis

 ## Project Overview
 This project is focused on analyzing global life expectancy data using SQL.
-The primary objective is to clean, transform, and explore data related to life expectancy across different countries and demographics.
-The analysis is designed to help understand trends, correlations, and patterns in life expectancy over time.
+The main objectives were to clean, transform, and explore data related to life expectancy across different countries and demographics to gain insights into trends, correlations, and patterns over time.

-## Features
+## Key Features
-- **Data Cleaning**: Remove inconsistencies, handle missing data, and standardize the dataset.
+- **Data Cleaning**: Removed inconsistencies, handled missing data, and standardized the dataset.
-- **Exploratory Data Analysis (EDA)**: Perform queries to uncover trends, patterns, and insights in life expectancy data.
+- **Exploratory Data Analysis (EDA)**: Conducted queries to identify trends, patterns, and insights in life expectancy data.
-- **Key Metrics**: Identify the relationships between various socio-economic factors such as GDP, healthcare expenditure, and life expectancy.
+- **Key Metrics**: Explored relationships between socio-economic factors (e.g., GDP, healthcare expenditure) and life expectancy.

+## Technologies Used
+- **Database Management System (DBMS)**: MySQL
+- **SQL**: For data cleaning and exploratory analysis.